 “Lifestyle disease” is a collective term for diseases that are associated with our lifestyle.
 These so-called “wealth diseases” are triggered or influenced by our modern ways of life.
-With the advancement of technology, not only an improvement in medical care is ensured, but also easy access to processed foods, and among other things, only lead to these lifestyle diseases.
+With the advancement of technology, not only an improvement in medical care is ensured, but also easy access to processed foods, among other things, only leads to these lifestyle diseases.

 But which diseases are now covered by the term lifestyle diseases?
-Cardiovascular disease, which then leads to heart attack or stroke, obesity or cancer are the most associated diseases when talking about lifestyle diseases.
-But diabetes, gout, depression, Alzheimer’s and many more are also included.
+Cardiovascular disease, which then leads to heart attack or stroke, obesity, or cancer are the most associated diseases when talking about lifestyle diseases.
+But diabetes, gout, depression, Alzheimer’s, and many more are also included.
 If you look around in the circle of your friends or acquaintances, you’ll realize that one or another suffers from these diseases.

 The Situation in Germany

 Of course, not only Germany is affected.
-Many of our neighboring countries as well as the United States or Australia is in a similar situation.
+Many of our neighboring countries as well as the United States or Australia are in a similar situation.
 Lifestyle diseases occur mainly in industrialized countries.
 But how far are these diseases in our immediate environment?
-The DGSE study from the Robert Koch Institute from 2008 – 2011 presents the current situation in Germany well and is in excellent contrast to the surveys of the BGS98 study from 1998.
+The DGSE study from the Robert Koch Institute from 2008 to 2011 presents the current situation in Germany well and is in excellent contrast to the surveys of the BGS98 study from 1998.
 By comparison, you can see that the number of obese (BMI> 25) decreases.
 That seems to be a good development at first sight, but the number is still very high: according to DGSE, 67.1% of German men between the ages of 18 and 79 are overweight.
 For women, it affects 52% in the same age group.
 In addition, the increasing number of obese people with a BMI of >30 is a cause for concern.
 In the case of men, the number is increasing from 18.9% (BGS98) to 23.3% (DGSE).
 There are slight changes in the statistics of women, which increases from 22.5% (BGS98) to 23.9% (DGSE).
 Obesity is a major risk factor for many other diseases.